Recreational Amenities

 An integrated plan to build a sustainable, net zero future for the North East of Scotland.

-As part of our plans to develop a site within the south-eastern area of St Fittick’s Park we are committed to making impactful investments that significantly enhance amenities and access in the remaining greenspace.
+As part of our plans to develop a site within the south-eastern area of St Fittick’s Park we are committed to making impactful investments that significantly enhance community amenities and access in the remaining greenspace.

 Phased Greenspace Improvements